BasalGang/cogsci.dk/content/docs/reinforced-learning/videos.md

 # <br> Philosophy of Science

 <b> On Thomas Kuhn and Normal Science </b>
-https://www.youtube.com/watch?v=sOGZEZ96ynI
+An informative video about Kuhn's theories of paradigms anf scientific revolutions https://www.youtube.com/watch?v=sOGZEZ96ynI

 <b> On Karl Popper and the Logic of Falsification </b>
-https://www.youtube.com/watch?v=XlFywEtLZ9w
+And informative video on Karl Popper's ideas of falsification as the basis of science, which much of our methdology builds on todya. https://www.youtube.com/watch?v=XlFywEtLZ9w

 <b> Crash Course: Karl Popper, Science & Pseudoscience </b>
-https://www.youtube.com/watch?v=-X8Xfl0JdTQ
+A Crash Course video on Karl Poppers ideas of falsifiability, and why it is necessary for a science to function. https://www.youtube.com/watch?v=-X8Xfl0JdTQ